 Alumni Association

-More than twenty-five years after its inception, the Master’s program Intellectual Property Law and ICTremains a top-tier program, undoubtedly one of the most accomplished and recognized in the fields of intellectual property and information technology.
-This recognition reflects the success of a faculty that has helped launch the professional careers of approximately 500 graduates from around the world.
+More than twenty-five years after its inception, the Master's program Intellectual Property Law and ICTIt remains a program of excellence, unquestionably one of the most accomplished and recognized in the fields of intellectual property and information technology.
+This recognition reflects the success of a faculty that has helped pave the way for the professional success of approximately 500 graduates from around the world.
 This speaks to the high profile of this prestigious program, which you have chosen.

 • promote the Master's programin Intellectual Property Law and ICT;

-His ambition is no less than this: to build on the excellence that has been cultivated and developed over so many years, to ensure its continued success, and to expand it further.
-That concludes our discussion.
+His ambition is no less than this: to nurture the excellence that has been achieved and developed over so many years, to ensure its continued existence, and to expand upon it further.
+That concludes this section.

 In terms of approach,e-materiae intendsto capitalize on the remarkable potential offered by both ERCIM’s reputation and the visibility of the master’s program itself.
 This involves a communication strategy that is both internal and external.

-Internal communication within the association serves the dual purpose of fostering cohesion among Master’s graduates and thereby promoting their career development.
-In practical terms, this primarily involves establishing and maintaining a professional network of Master’s alumni, which facilitates the targeted dissemination of internship and job opportunities.
+Internal communication within the association serves the dual purpose of fostering cohesion among Master’s degree graduates and thereby promoting their entry into the workforce.
+In practical terms, this primarily involves establishing and maintaining a professional network of Master’s alumni, which facilitates the targeted sharing of internship and job opportunities.

-The association’s external communications aim to uphold the Master’s program’s reputation and success among professionals, academics, and students.
-It is important that the promotion of the Master’s program and its activities (conferences, symposia, meetings, etc.) be supported by well-designed communication materials that are accessible to as many people as possible.
+The association’s external communications aim to uphold the Master’s program’s image and success among professionals, academics, and students.
+It is important that publicity for the Master’s program and its activities (conferences, symposia, meetings, etc.) be based on well-designed communication materials that are accessible to as many people as possible.
 In this regard, the completion of our website, e-materiae.net, is a priority.

 The goals and the path to achieving them may seem ambitious given the current resources of an association that is still in its infancy.
-That said,e-materiae hashigh hopes for the students in each graduating class, whom it is confident will demonstrate a generous spirit and exemplary motivation in promoting their future degree.
+That said,e-materiae hashigh hopes for the students in each graduating class, whom it is confident will demonstrate a generous spirit and exemplary motivation to promote their future degree.

 Jérôme Ferrando

-“As a graduate of the class of 2008–2009, I can now say that the education provided by the team of the Master 2 in Intangible Creations program, along with the knowledge I gained during that year, enabled me to achieve my career goal of becoming a patent attorney.”
+“As a graduate of the class of 2008–2009, I can now say that the education provided by the Master 2 in Intangible Creations program and the knowledge I gained during that year enabled me to achieve my career goal of becoming a patent attorney.”

-"The foundational knowledge I gained has proven essential to my daily professional practice and enables me to provide my clients with the best possible advice every day."
+"The fundamental knowledge I gained has proven essential to my day-to-day professional practice and enables me to provide my clients with the best possible advice every day."

 Jean Raquin

-“ The quality of the instructors and the interdisciplinary approach to the various intellectual property and information technology topics covered this year have enabled me to build a solid foundation of knowledge that has been of immense help to me.
-After completing my end-of-year internship at an intellectual property firm in Paris, I decided to return to Gameloft—a video game publisher where I had worked for two months before enrolling at the University of Montpellier—for a six-month fixed-term contract as a legal counsel.
-Thanks to the skills I had acquired, I was able to meet their expectations, and they offered me a permanent contract, which I accepted.
-Then, in June, it was decided to send me to the company’s Montreal studio for two years to manage intellectual property issues related to games in production in North America.
-I have now been working in Quebec for six months.
+“ The quality of the instructors and the interdisciplinary approach to the various intellectual property and information technology topics covered this year allowed me to acquire a solid foundation of knowledge that has helped me immensely.
+After completing my end-of-year internship at an intellectual property law firm in Paris, I decided to return to Gameloft—a video game publisher where I had worked for two months before enrolling at the University of Montpellier—for a six-month fixed-term contract as a legal counsel.
+Thanks to the skills I’d acquired, I was able to meet their expectations, and they offered me a permanent contract, which I accepted.
+Then, in June, it was decided that I would be sent to the company’s Montreal studio for two years to handle intellectual property issues related to games in production in North America.
+I’ve now been working in Quebec for six months.

-I could not have gone through all these stages without the lessons I learned in the Master’s program, which Ms. Robin accepted me into more than two years ago. »
+I could not have gone through all these stages without what I learned in the Master 2 program, which Ms. Robin accepted me into more than two years ago. "